houda71/alx-system_engineering-devops/0x00-shell_basics/README.md

 * `7-movethatfile` contain a script to move the file `betty` from `/tmp/` to `/tmp/my_first_directory`.
 * `8-firstdelete` contain a script to delete the file `betty` in the path `/tmp/my_first_directory`.
 * `9-firstdirdeletion` contain a script to delete the directory `my_first_directory` that is in the `/tmp` directory.
+* `10-back` contain a script to changes the working directory to the previous one.